 - While graham cracker mixture is baking, prepare ice cream by whisking cream on high in the base of a stand mixer (or by hand) until stiff peaks form.

-- While cream is whisking, combine sweetened condensed milk, vanilla extract, lime juice and zest in a large bowl.
+- In a separate large bowl combine sweetened condensed milk, vanilla extract, lime juice and zest.

 - Repeat previous step.